TheProjecter/mangapress/readme.txt

 4. Create two new pages; these pages will be your latest comic and comic archives pages.
 Label them something like 'Latest Comic' and 'Past Comics' or whatever, as long as it makes sense to you.

-5. Create a new category; this one holds all of your comics.
-If you want, you can create additional child-categories to order your comics by series or chapters.

-6. Click on the Manga+Press page tab in your Admin area and go to Comic Options, and set Comic Category to your newly created category, and set Latest Comic Page, and Comic Archive Page to your two newly created pages.
+6. Click on the Manga+Press Options tab under Settings and go to Basic Manga+Press Options, and set Latest Comic Page, and Comic Archive Page to your two newly created pages.

 == Frequently Asked Questions ==